 - Oops!Something went wrong.Please try again later.

-After her first procedure, she revealed she continued to have sex with her then-boyfriend because “sexually connecting with my partner gave me pleasure.”
+After her abortion, Milano said that she continued to "enjoy a sexual relationship with the man I loved" because "sexually connecting with my partner gave me pleasure."